Rakesh341/M1_RAILWAY-MANAGEMENT-SYSTEM/4_Test Plan/Readme.md

 | L_02 | If valid fill the details of passengers and train like passenger name,train number | Management choice | SUCCESS | SUCCESS |	Scenario based |
 | L_03 | Details are sorted according to selected case | Management choice as an integer | SUCCESS |	SUCCESS |	SUCCESS |

+# Usage of Unity Framework

+## About Unity Test Framework

+* The Unity Test Framework (UTF) enables Unity users to test their code in both Edit Mode and Play Mode, and also on target platforms such as Standalone, Android, iOS, etc.
+* UTF uses a Unity integration of NUnit library, which is an open-source unit testing library for .Net languages.
+* It is possible to extend the Unity Test Framework (UTF) in many ways, for custom workflows for your projects and for other packages to build on top of UTF.

 ## Best Practices

  - [x] Checked all the possibilities of output